-VLBI proposals use ALMA in conjunction with the VLBI network.
-They have a special VLBI proposal interface at the Science Goal level and the spectral setup is limited to pre-defined Band 3 and Band 6 continuum setups.
+VLBI proposals use ALMA in conjunction with VLBI telescopes around the world.
+They have a special VLBI proposal interface at the Science Goal level and the spectral setup is limited to pre-defined continuum setups in Bands 3 and 6.
 Users should normally select the system-defined calibration option as all necessary calibrations will be carried out by the observatory.
-Unlike standard proposals, VLBI observations require a time estimate (including overheads, which make up $\sim 50$ per cent of the expected time on source) rather than a sensitivity to be entered.
+Unlike standard proposals, VLBI observations require a time estimate (including overheads, which make up \sim 50 per cent of the expected time on source) rather than a sensitivity to be entered.
 Note that ALMA VLBI programs must also have been submitted to the appropriate VLBI network by their independent deadline.
+Passive phasing can be used to enable the detection of weaker (<0.5 Jy) science targets.